cademis/weather-app/README.md

 - One for the the api calls
 - one for rendering the page
 - one for handling the logic eg addeventlisteners

+# TODO

+TODO #3 throw an error if the input location is not a valid location